Is an essential oil diffuser the same as a humidifier?

 So let's first talk about how humidifiers and diffusers are the same.

 - They both add moisture to the air by putting out water vapor into the air.

 Beyond this, they are completely different.

 Let me explain the main differences.

 - A diffuser's purpose is to create a small stream of mist using ultrasonic technology to break essential oils into fine particles that can then be carried with the water molecules into the air for a therapeutic effect.

 - The most popular type of essential oil diffuser for doing this is an ultrasonic diffuser.
 The vibrating plate inside the water tank mixes and vaporizes the water and oils by shaking. this makes it easier to breathe in essential oils.

-- There are no tubes or enclosed areas where water sits making cleaning and maintenance typically easy.
+- There are no tubes or enclosed areas where water sits making cleaning a diffuser and maintenance typically easy.

 - Typically are larger machines with bigger water tanks that hold around 1 gallon of water.

 - A humidifier's purpose is to help control a set level of moisture in an entire room.

 - They typically do not have the ability to mix essential oils and water.
 Although some do have what is called an essential oil tray, more on this later in the post.

 - Can be difficult to keep clean and maintain.